Drones used for first time in major search at Grand Canyon

 With its steep cliffs, nearly 2,000 square miles and mesmerizing views, the Grand Canyon can be as dangerous as it is captivating.

-Rangers were confronted with 1,200 medical emergencies, 293 search-and-rescue missions and 17 deaths in 2016, a year in which it had nearly 6 million visitors.
+Rangers were confronted with 1,200 medical emergencies, 293 search-and-rescue missions and 17 deaths in 2016, a year in which the park had nearly 6 million visitors.
 Last summer, a 35-year-old Yelp executive tripped while hiking, fell backward and was found dead 400 feet below.

 "Our historic model was to take the helicopter to look and see," said Grand Canyon chief ranger Matt Vandzura.
 But now, drones can offer "that same close look but without putting any people at risk.
 It has dramatically increased our ability to keep our people safe."